ceyhunsen/atmega328p-hal-driver/README.md

 ## Testing

-Local unit and integration tests uses Unity for the framework.
+Local unit and integration tests uses [Unity](https://www.throwtheswitch.org/unity) for the testing framework.
 You need to clone that submodule for testing.
 If you didn't also clone submodules while cloning this repo, run:

 ```sh
 git submodule update --init